 “Great.
-Then let’s get on to discussing the process of getting Jennifer ready to ship out.
-The absolute most important thing you can be doing right now, Jennifer, is to relax.
+Then let’s get on to discussing the process of getting Jada ready to ship out.
+The absolute most important thing you can be doing right now, Jada, is to relax.
 You have a long trip ahead of you, and you want your mind cleared of anything that might hinder the process.
 We’re in no rush at all.
 In fact, we’ve even set up a dinner here that you and your family will share before you head out.”

 “That sounds great,” I replied, and meant it.